 How should Egyptian President Hosni Mubarak respond to the massive protests plaguing his country?
 This in-class simulation requires students to adopt Egyptian and international actors' perspectives to aid President Mubarak's decision making.
 Read more about Egypt Protest Simulation

 In this in-class simulation, students adopt the interests and goals of the Kayapó Indians, the Inter-American Commission on Human Rights (IACHR), the Brazilian government, and Electrobras in order to resolve a conflict over the construction of the Belo Monte Dam.
 Read more about Brazil and the Belo Monte Dam

 This role play debate has participants take on the perspective of leftist Chilean university students in the late 1960s, just before Socialist Salvador Allende won the presidency and shortly thereafter was toppled by the military.

 Is modern representative democracy "better" than ancient Athenian democracy?
 In this activity, students work together to mine the readings for evidence that will help them answer this question.Read more about Ancient v.
 Modern Democracy

 Should anabolic steroids remain banned?
 What about research cloning?
 In this activity, students work on constructing clear argumentative moral arguments using bioethical prompts.
 Read more about Steroids and Cloning

 This activity, created by Justin Gest, involves learning through "speed dating."
-The activity focuses on how to craft excellent topic sentences and substantively centers on the question: how are conceptual and classic understandings of the state (or polis) complicated by globalization and immigration?
+The activity focuses on how to craft excellent topic sentences while considering the application of the course's theoretical ideas.
 Read more about Speed Dating Topic Sentences